lyuno1213/live-auction/README.md

 ## Development

-When starting the application `docker compose up` is called and the app will connect to the contained services.
-[Docker](https://www.docker.com/get-started/) must be available on the current system.
+Update your local database connection in `application.yml` or create your own `application-local.yml` file to override settings for development.

 During development it is recommended to use the profile `local`.
 In IntelliJ `-Dspring.profiles.active=local` can be added in the VM options of the Run Configuration after enabling this property in "Modify options".
-Create your own `application-local.yml` file to override settings for development.

 After starting the application it is accessible under `localhost:8080`.

 ## Testing requirements

-Testcontainers is used for running the integration tests.
+To run the tests and build, [Docker](https://www.docker.com/get-started/) must be available on the current system.
 Due to the reuse flag, the container will not shut down after the tests.
 It can be stopped manually if needed.

 ## Build